 Conforming Mortgage Loans

-Conforming mortgage loans are a specific type of conventional mortgage that meets the guidelines set by government-sponsored enterprises, such as Fannie Mae and Freddie Mac.
-These guidelines include loan limits, credit score requirements, and underwriting standards.
+A conforming mortgage loan is a specific type of conventional mortgage that meets the guidelines set by government-sponsored enterprises like Fannie Mae and Freddie Mac.
+Those guidelines cover loan limits, credit score thresholds, and underwriting standards.

 Non-conforming Mortgage Loans

-Non-conforming mortgage loans, also known as jumbo loans, are loans that exceed the loan limits set by government-sponsored enterprises.
-These loans are typically used to finance higher-priced properties or homes in areas with high real estate values.
+Non-conforming mortgage loans, commonly called jumbo loans, are loans that exceed the limits set by Fannie Mae and Freddie Mac.
+They are typically used to finance higher-priced properties or homes in markets where real estate values run well above the national average.

 Government-Insured Federal Housing Administration (FHA) Loans